Adrián Vallés: Formula One

-On 3 February 2010, the Spanish press said that Adrián Vallés could be the partner of Argentine driver José María López in the USF1 team.
-Later, the Spaniard would not reach an agreement when the American team went bankrupt even before it was created.
+On 3 February 2010, the Spanish press said that Vallés could be the partner of Argentine driver José María López in the USF1 team.
+Later, Vallés would not reach an agreement when the American team went bankrupt even before it was created.

 Superleague Formula

 On 8 November 2009, Valles clinched the 2009 title with a solid fourth place for Liverpool in the final race of the season in Jarama.